 How To Make Moss Shamrock Placemats

-Here is How To Make Moss Shamrock Placemats for cheap with Dollar Tree.
-Just use the inexpensive items listed below and save over $10.00 each for these cute placemats.
+Here is how toย make moss shamrock placematsย on a budget with Dollar Tree.
+Use the inexpensive items listed below to save over $10.00 each on these cute placemats.
 They are perfect for a St. Patrick’s Day Theme Party or Dinner.

 Y’all, I’m so excited to share these cute placemats with you.
-They only cost $3.00 each to make, and it was so easy.
-I saw some similar ones for $14.99 each and had to try this project.
+They cost $3.00 each to make and were very easy to make.
+I saw similar options for $14.99 each and decided to try this project.

-I’m using them on my St. Patrick’s Day Supper Club Tablescape.
+I’m using them on this St. Patrick’s Day Supper Club Tablescape.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)